top of page

 Table set for afternoon tea

-Traditionally tea lovers use reds and pinks for Valentine's afternoon tea tables but I want to suggest some pastel tones as a homage to spring.
-Think about the joys of cornflower blue, baby pink, lilac and primrose yellow.
-It makes Valentines more of a celebration of new beginnings than a commercial declaration, with copious hearts,
+Traditionally, tea lovers use reds and pinks for Valentine's afternoon tea tables.
+However, I suggest using pastel tones as a homage to spring.
+Think about the joys of cornflower blue, baby pink, lilac, and primrose yellow.
+This approach makes Valentine's more of a celebration of new beginnings rather than a commercial declaration filled with hearts.

-use some heart shaped tealights in jam jars tied with pretty ribbon.
-You could even decorate the jam jars by gluing a thin layer of floral napkin around the bottom half of the jar.
+• Use heart-shaped tealights in jam jars tied with pretty ribbon.
+You could even decorate the jars by gluing a thin layer of floral napkin around the bottom half.

-Make small bouquets of winter greens from your garden, tied with ribbon or string and display them in tiny glasses or tea cups.
-Glass reflects the candlelight and is beautiful on a tea table.
+• Make small bouquets of winter greens from your garden, tied with ribbon or string, and display them in tiny glasses or teacups.
+Glass reflects candlelight beautifully on a tea table.

-Place vases of flowers or large plants in the corners of the room near the table so that you have plenty of room on the table for the food.
+• Place vases of flowers or large plants in the corners of the room near the table, ensuring plenty of space for the food.

 Perfect Tea Pairings

-Think about your afternoon tea as a three course meal.
-Remember, tea time is very filling so tea can be used as a digestif in between each course.
+Think of your afternoon tea as a three-course meal.
+Remember, tea time is filling, so it can serve as a digestif between courses.
+Check out our blog on tea pairings with afternoon tea for more ideas.

 The Savoury Course